My Little Pony: Friendship Is Magic: Conception

 Faust said that Hasbro's positive response to non-traditional elements inspired her as she gave the company more ideas for the show.
 Although she pitched a balance of adventure and relationship stories, she de-emphasized adventures and focused on exchanges between characters for pragmatic reasons.
 The show incorporated creatures intended to frighten children, such as dragons and hydras, but emphasized friendships among the characters which were leavened with humor.
-When the series was approved, Faust had developed three full scripts.
+When the series was approved, Faust had developed three scripts.

 Development

-Faust drew concept sketches, several of which appeared on her fyre-fly DeviantArt page.
-They included ideas about how she envisioned the original series' poniesApplejack, the cowgirl; Firefly, the "badass"; the bubbly, enthusiastic Surprise; Posey, the kind, shy pony who loved other animals; and Sparkler, the fashion artistwhich inspired this series' main cast.
+Faust drew concept sketches, several of which appeared on her fyre-flye DeviantArt page.
+They included ideas about how she envisioned the original series' ponies—Applejack, the cowgirl; Firefly, the "badass"; the bubbly, enthusiastic Surprise; Posey, the kind, shy pony who loved other animals; and Sparkler, the fashion artist—which inspired this series' main cast.
 Hasbro approved the show with Faust as executive producer, and asked her to complete the pitch bible.
 She hired Martin Ansolabehere and Paul Rudish, with whom she had worked on other animated shows.
 Faust credited Rudish with inspiring Nightmare Moon, a villain who appears in the premiere episode "Friendship Is Magic", and the pegasus ponies' control of the weather; she then imagined the ponies as stewards of their world who made weather happen, flowers grow, and animals thrive.
 She also consulted her husband Craig McCracken, creator of The Powerpuff Girls and Foster's Home for Imaginary Friends.
 In six weeks, Faust sketched over 40 pages of "the universe that had existed in her 8-year-old mind".

 The visual collaboration brought a unique style to Friendship Is Magic.
 Pennsylvania Dutch design, steampunk fantasy art, European fairy tales, and Bavarian folk art influenced the original pony world.
 Designing the settings, Faust sent photos to artist Dave Dunnet.
 Ponyville was based on German cottages, with a fairy-tale quality and equine elements such as horseshoe-shaped archways, hay bales, and troughs.
 Canterlot was based on castles and cathedrals, giving it a European feel; its location on a mountain and its purple-and-gold palette conveyed royalty and aspiration.
 Fantasy inspired elements of the series which were modified to suit its setting, story, and target audience.
 After seeing the initial version of the pitch bible, Hasbro requested more character designs and hired Dunnet and Lynne Naylor to refine the background and characters.

 After the pitch bible was completed, Hasbro and Faust evaluated animation studios.
-Studio B Productions (renamed DHX Media on September 8, 2010) worked on Macromedia Flash-based animations and shows featuring animals.
-Faust felt that the studio would be a good fit, and agreed that Jayson Thiessen should direct.
-Faust, Thiessen, and James Wootton (who later became a director) presented a two-minute pitch to Hasbro, which approved the production.
+Studio B Productions (renamed DHX Media Vancouver on September 8, 2010) worked on Macromedia Flash-based animations and shows featuring animals.
+Faust felt that the studio would be a good fit, and agreed that Jayson Thiessen should direct the series.
+Faust, Thiessen, and James Wootton (who later became series co-director) presented a two-minute pitch to Hasbro, which approved the production.
 Faust estimated the time between being asked to develop the show and its approval at about one year.
 The foundation of the series took roughly two years.